vaites/php-apache-tika/README.md

 * **Server mode**: make HTTP requests to [JSR 311 network server](http://wiki.apache.org/tika/TikaJAXRS)

 Server mode is recommended because is 5 times faster, but some shared hosts don't allow run processes in background.

+Although the library contains a list of supported versions, any version of Apache Tika should be compatible as long as backward compatibility is maintained by Tika team.
+Therefore, it is not necessary to wait for an update of the library to work with the new versions of the tool.

 Features
 --------